kammitama5/kammitama5.github.io/_posts/2019-07-10-Wednesday-July-10th.md

 ## Today I struggled
 - Every year during Racket school, I struggle, but I notice that when I write code in the evening (for both years it has been Haskell), my debugging skills got better, and so did my ability to reason about code.
-  That is part of why I have been back, along with interesting ideas in general that Racket has about abstraction.
+  That is part of why I have been back, along with interesting ideas in general that Racket has about abstraction.'
+- To me, Racket is about pushing around blogs of code and sometimes bending your mind about how you think about things.
+  Haskell also bends your mind, but with structure; I can see the exoskeleton of a programme in Haskell, and I can grasp whisps of rationality (or pretend to).
+- This year, when we introduced ourselves, I stood up and said "I am a fraud.
+I am not here for Racket, because I love Haskell, but I am here for the ideas and abstractions within Racket, which I find fascinating".
+Strangely, quite a few people followed with the thought of being frauds, and others also identified themselves as frauds, including a professor, who admitted that he was spending most of his current time writing Haskell, even though he would be teaching us Racket.
 - This year, I pair-programmed with someone who, at the end, told me that I should be more assertive when I pair-programme.
   I hadn't thought about that before, but my self-confidence just isn't there yet.
 There are many things that aren't there yet.
 But I will fill in the gaps in years to come.